Meena: Caste reservation

 In Rajasthan, the Meena caste members oppose the entry of Gurjars into Scheduled Tribe fold, fearing that their own share of Scheduled Tribe reservation benefits will be eroded.

-They celebrate Meenesh Jayanti on the third day of the Chaitra month's Shukla paksha.
+It is believed by media that the well-off Meena community enjoy a major share of ST reservation at the cost of other tribals.

 Subdivisions

 The Meenas themselves are also a sub-group of Bhils.

-The Meenas have more than thirty sub-groups.

 The Meena tribe is divided into several clans and sub-clans (adakhs), which are named after their ancestors.
 Some of the adakhs include Ariat, Ahari, Katara, Kalsua, Kharadi, Damore, Ghoghra, Dali, Doma, Nanama, Dadore, Manaut, Charpota, Mahinda, Rana, Damia, Dadia, Parmar, Phargi, Bamna, Khat, Hurat, Hela, Bhagora, and Wagat.

 Bhil Meena is another sub-division among the Meenas.
 As part of a sanskritisation process, some Bhils present themselves as Meenas, who hold a higher socio-economic status compared to the Bhil tribal people.

 A sub-group known as "Ujwal Meena" (also "Ujala Meena" or "Parihar Meena") seek higher status, and claim to be Rajputs, thus distinguishing themselves from the Bhil Meenas.
 They follow vegetarianism, unlike other Meenas whom they designated as "Mailay Meena".

 Other prevalent social groupings are Zamindar Meena and the Chaukidar Meena.
 The Zamindar Meena, comparatively well-off, are those who surrendered to powerful Rajput invaders and settled on the lands believe to be granted by the Rajputs.
 Those who did not surrender to Rajput rule and kept on waging guerrilla warfare are called the Chaukidar Meena.

-Chanda dynasty is a clan among the Meenas.
-Dhundhar was ruled by the Chanda clan of the Meenas before the Rajputs.

 Culture

 There is a custom in the Meenas to perform Pitra Tarpan after taking a collective bath on the day of Diwali.
 They adopt the culture of worshiping trees and plants in marriages, festivals and other ceremonies as per the Dharadi tradition.
-They started adopting the Brahmin worship system.
 They worship different family deities according to the gotra.
+They celebrate Meenesh Jayanti on the third day of the Chaitra month's Shukla paksha.

+Art

+Mandana Paintings are widely practiced by the women of the Meena tribe.

 Demographics

 According to the 2011 Census of India, the Meenas have a total population of 5 million.
 According to a report by Hindustan Times, the population of Meenas in Rajasthan is 7% of the state's population.
 And according to the report of a German news television Deutsche Welle, the Meenas constitute 10% of the population of the state of Rajasthan.
 Whereas according to a report by BBC Hindi, the population of Meenas is 14% of the state's population.
-Meenas use Meena language in some districts of Rajasthan.

-Rajasthan

-Notable people

-List of Meena people in current Rajya Sabha.

-List of Meena people in current Lok Sabha.

-Rajasthan Legislative Assembly

-According to BBC Hindi's 2007 report, the number of Meena MLAs in the 12th Rajasthan Legislative Assembly was 31.
-List of Meena people in present Rajasthan Legislative Assembly.